Xiiqiing/Dokumentassistent/README.md

 The system can run in two different modes, switchable via the `AGENT_MODE` environment variable.

-**Pipeline** (`AGENT_MODE=pipeline`) is built on a fixed LangGraph graph with language detection, optional translation, hybrid retrieval, reranking, and generation.
-The mode has a confidence-based retry loop and works well with lightweight local models.
+**Pipeline** (`AGENT_MODE=pipeline`) is a fixed LangGraph DAG that runs language detection, optional translation, hybrid retrieval, reranking, generation, and a confidence-based retry loop.
+It works well with small local models that don't support tool calling.

-**Plan-and-Execute Agent** (`AGENT_MODE=react`, default) is a multi-step agent where a planner first decomposes the query into sub-tasks, an executor runs each sub-task through a ReAct sub-agent with access to a set of tools, and a synthesizer produces the final answer with citations.
-The mode includes conversation memory for follow-up questions and requires a model that supports tool calling.
+**Plan-and-Execute agent** (`AGENT_MODE=react`, default) is multi-step: a planner first decomposes the query into sub-tasks, an executor runs each sub-task through a ReAct sub-agent with access to the tools listed below, and a synthesizer combines the results into a single cited answer.
+It uses conversation memory for follow-up questions and requires a model that supports tool calling.

 | Tool | Purpose |
 |---|---|